-- Document in the member's medical record, and follow-up on missed or canceled appointments; - Conduct affirmative outreach to a member who misses an appointment by performing minimum reasonable efforts to contact the member.
-Minimum reasonable efforts include... - Notify Member Services when a member continually misses appointments.
+- Document in the member's medical record and follow up on missed or canceled appointments. - Conduct affirmative outreach to a member who misses an appointment by performing minimum reasonable efforts to contact the member.

+• Notify Member Services when a member continually misses appointments.